 Data loss can be devastating.
 Business records today are increasingly in electronic form.
 Dependency on these records, and the tools used to process and store them, continues to grow.
 Most electronic records, such as emails or transactions, never get printed out.
 If electronic records are lost, they might be impossible to re-create.
 For most businesses, data loss is not an option.

 Businesses are also now obligated to comply with legal requirements for retention and discovery of electronic information, even in the face of disaster.
 Consequently, organizations today must implement the technologies and policies needed to ensure the safe preservation and availability of their data and guarantee the timely recovery of that data when disaster strikes.
+Disaster recovery strategy starts with sound planning and design.

 Addressing current disaster recovery capabilities